AtulSharma2003/AtulSharma2003/README.md

 # 💫 About Me:
-Atul Sharma<br>B.Tech CSE graduate (2025) passionate about turning <br>data into insights as a Data Analyst or Data Scientist.Skilled in SQL, Python, Excel, and Power BI—building dashboards and ML models.
+Atul Sharma<br>B.Tech CSE graduate (2025) passionate about turning data into insights as a Data Analyst or Data Scientist.Skilled in SQL, Python, Excel, and Power BI—building dashboards and ML models.
 Open to entry-level roles in Delhi NCR or remote!<br>

 ## 🌐 Socials: